chaserx/nist_randomness_beacon/README.md

 # NIST Randomness Beacon

-A wrapper for the NIST Randomness Beacon 'cause sometimes you need to get a 512-bit full-entropy bit-string programmaticlly.
+A wrapper for the NIST Randomness Beacon 'cause sometimes you need to get a 512-bit full-entropy bit-string programmatically.
 You never know.

 Inspiration: http://hackaday.com/2014/12/19/nist-randomness-beacon/